 Measuring the Success of Clinical Documentation Improvement Programs Through Key Performance Metrics and Outcomes

-Understanding Clinical Documentation Improvement (CDI)
+What is Clinical Documentation Improvement (CDI)?

 Key Performance Indicators (KPIs) for CDI Programs